Refer to the official Kubernetes documentation: DaemonSets

 |

-Click Create.
 After clicking Create, the DaemonSet will:

-✅ Automatically deploy Pod replicas to all eligible nodes meeting:
+✅ Automatically deploy Pod replicas to all eligible Nodes meeting:

 nodeSelector

-criteria (if defined)tolerations
+criteria (if defined).tolerations

-state & Schedulable: true
+state and Schedulable: true

-❌ Excluded Nodes:
+.❌ Excluded Nodes:

 NoSchedule

-taint (unless tolerated)kubectl cordon
+taint (unless explicitly tolerated).kubectl cordon